nanocosmos/docs/docs/faq/faq_adv_codec_config.md

 **H.264 profile and entropy coding mode**

+`H.264` Baseline profile supports a sub-set of H264, like no b-frame and lower complexity encoding modes (CAVLC).
-`H.264` Baseline profile only allows the basic entropy coding mode `CAVLC.
-H.264 Main and High profiles` in addition provide a more efficient entropy coding mode called `CABAC`.
+`H.264 Main and High profiles` in addition provide a more efficient encoding in forms of B-Frames, and entropy coding mode called `CABAC`.
 If your application allows to use these profiles, choosing `CABAC` can significantly increase coding efficiency and quality.

 **H.264 profile and frame types**

 `H.264 Baseline profile` only supports coding `frame types I and P`.
 `H.264 Main and High profiles` in addition support `B frames` which allow a much more efficient compression.

-The key frame distance determines how many `P or B frames` are encoded between `I/key frames`.
+The key frame distance also called GOP Size (Group of pictures) determines how many `P or B frames` are encoded between `I/key frames`.
 Commonly used are key frame distances between `2 and 5 seconds`, at `25 frames` per second `50-250 frames`.
-Short key frame distances can decrease the quality due to the lower coding efficiency.
+We recommend 2 seconds.

 The `P frame distance` determines how many `B frames` are encoded between `I and P frames`.
 Commonly used are P frame distances between `2 and 4`.

-> **A P frame distance setting of X will result in `X-1 B frames` encoded between I and P frames.**
+> **A P frame distance setting of X may result in `X-1 B frames` encoded between I and P frames.**

 **IDR Frame Distance**